Wingly-Company/apidoc/README.md

     }
 }
 ```
-You can also apply the annotation at the directly at the method.
+You can also apply the annotation directly at the method.

 ```php
 use Wingly\ApiDoc\Attributes as Doc;